Mike Schmidt (lawyer)

-Michael Schmidt is an American attorney and prosecutor.
-He has served as the Multnomah County District Attorney since August 2020.

-Originally set to begin his term on January 1, 2021, Governor Kate Brown appointed him to the job early, in August of 2020, to replace Rod Underhill, who retired in July.
+Michael Schmidt (born 1980/1981) is an American attorney and a progressive prosecutor.
+He served as the Multnomah County District Attorney from August 2020 to January 2025.
+Originally set to begin his term on January 1, 2021, Governor Kate Brown appointed him to the job early, in August 2020, to replace Rod Underhill, who retired in July.
+Schmidt was succeeded by Nathan Vasquez on January 1, 2025 at the end of his term after conceding loss in the primary election in May 2024.

-Career

 Early career

-Schmidt graduated from Vassar College with a BA in Political Science in 2003.
-He then worked for two years in New Orleans for Teach For America, teaching social studies and coaching basketball.

-He then attended Lewis & Clark College, graduating with his Juris Doctor in 2008.
-He then became a Deputy District Attorney in Multnomah County, Oregon for six years, first under Mike Schrunk, who was the lead DA for 32 years.
+In 2003, Schmidt graduated from Vassar College with a bachelor's degree in political science.
+He then spent two years in New Orleans through Teach for America.
+In 2005, Schmidt moved to Portland, Oregon to attend Lewis & Clark Law School.
+Initially interested in environmental law, Schmidt enjoyed criminal law as a student and interned for then-Multnomah County District Attorney Mike Schrunk.
+Schmidt graduated with a Juris Doctor in 2008 before becoming a Deputy District Attorney in Multnomah County, Oregon.

-Schmidt left the DA's office and joined the Oregon House and Senate Judiciary Committees in 2013, then led the Oregon Criminal Justice Commission in 2015.
+In 2013, Schmidt left the District Attorney's office and became counsel for the Oregon House and Senate Judiciary Committees.
+In 2015, then-Governor John Kitzhaber appointed Schmidt as Executive Director of the Oregon Criminal Justice Commission.